vanyagetc13/todo_list/README.md

 # todo_list
 Own-developed todo-list

-RN in process of developming
+RN in process of development
-TODOs in script.js at the very bottom
+my project TODOs in './script.js' at the very bottom